xapple/forest_puller/NOTES.md

 * For the README add a graph of increments and losses but with only one source so it doesn't take too much space.
 The country 5 biggest surfaces.

 # TODO

+* Cache CBM dataframes.

-* Add Malta and Cyprus to countries available
+* Add Cyprus to countries available.

+* Make a total of all EU countries.

-* Write up introduction and methods
+* Write up introduction and methods.

 * Possibly convert the m^3 into net CO2 emission in tons for faostat ipcc, hpffre: